jompero/grid-editor/README.md

 ## Setup

 Fork or download .zip to a local folder.
 Note that there are two projects in the repository.
 Client is a react project and the backend is a node project.
-If you need to publish to your server using git, initiatilizing backend folder as a git repository is recommended.
+Circleci configuration is provided for CI/CD (deployment to Heroku).

 ### Environment variables